What is Stalking Behaviour?

 I can understand that many of you who read this title may feel a little confused as the general awareness of someone being stalked is being physically followed down the street or an ex-partner lurking near the school gates trying to get a look at you or you have a sense of someone following you when you’re driving your car.
 Surely during lockdown, there must be some relief from this type of behaviour?
-Unfortunately, that is not the case as the Suzy Lamplugh Trust is raising awareness of through their #SeeingStalkingClearly campaign this week.
+Unfortunately, that is not the case.

 - Crime Survey of England & Wales (2006) estimated 5 million people experience stalking each year

 - Shockingly domestic abuse homicides have ‘doubled’ during the first four weeks of lockdown